-Neymar wants to leave Barcelona amid rumours of PSG move
+Neymar on cusp of record-breaking move to PSG

-Barcelona said the 25-year-old Neymar and his father met with club officials Wednesday to say he wanted to leave.
-Club spokesman Josep Vives said the team “referred them to the release clause in his current contract, which as of July 1 is €222-million, which must be paid in full.”

-Wagner Ribeiro, who represents Neymar, told Spanish media that PSG would pay the buyout clause and he would be with the French team by this weekend.
+The 25-year-old Brazil striker, widely considered to be among the best soccer players in the world alongside Lionel Messi and Cristiano Ronaldo, broke weeks of silence Wednesday when he told his Barcelona teammates he wants to move on after four trophy-laden seasons.

+The cost of the player’s buyout clause is €222-million ($262-million U.S.), an astonishing price that Neymar’s representative said PSG is willing to pay.

 “After Neymar gave me the green light on Aug.
-1, I went to Paris and brought PSG’s offer to pay the (buyout) clause, which will be done in the next hours,” Ribeiro said while entering the Barcelona airport with Neymar.
+1, I went to Paris and today I brought back PSG’s offer to pay the (buyout) clause, which will be done in the next hours,” Wagner Ribeiro said Wednesday at the airport in Barcelona.

+Ribeiro, speaking at an airport entrance as Neymar headed toward a flight, said his client would be with the French team by this weekend.
+He refused to say where Neymar was flying.

-The payment of the clause would shatter the previous world record transfer of €105-million (then $116-million U.S.) that Manchester United paid for France midfielder Paul Pogba last year.
+The payment of the buyout clause would dwarf the previous world record transfer of €105-million (then $116-million U.S.) that Manchester United paid for France midfielder Paul Pogba last year.

+After Neymar and his father met with Barcelona officials on Wednesday, club spokesman Josep Vives said the player was reminded of “the release clause in his current contract, which as of July 1 is €222-million, which must be paid in full.”

-Lionel Messi, who has led a dynamic striking trio with Neymar and Luis Suarez, wished the Brazilian well.
+Messi, who has led a dynamic striking trio with Neymar and Luis Suarez, wished the Brazilian well.

 “It was an enormous pleasure to have shared all these years with you, my friend Neymar.
 I wish you the best of luck in the next stage of your life,” Messi wrote in Spanish on Instagram along with a slide show of pictures of the two playing and celebrating together.

-Before meeting with Barcelona’s executives, Neymar spent 30 minutes at the club’s training ground in Sant Joan Despi telling Messi, his other teammates and coach Ernesto Valverde that he wanted to leave.
-Valverde gave him permission to miss practice as the team prepares for its first official match against Real Madrid in the Spanish Super Cup on Aug.
-13.

-Vives, however, noted that Neymar “is still under contract with FC Barcelona, but with temporary permission to not take part in the training session.”
+Driving a blue Audi with two passengers, Neymar breezed in and out of the Barcelona’s training ground outside the city earlier Wednesday.
+He had arrived in Spain on Tuesday night after holding publicity events for both his personal brand and Barcelona in China.

 Last year, Neymar signed a new contract with Barcelona that tied him to the Catalan club through 2021.
+Vives noted that Neymar “is still under contract with FC Barcelona, but with temporary permission to not take part in the training session.”

-Barcelona said Neymar did not specify where he wants to play next, but the only club speculated to be after him – and one of few which could handle the cost of the transfer – is the Qatari-owned PSG.
+Barcelona said Neymar did not specify where he wanted to play next, but the only club speculated to be after him – and one of few which could handle the cost of the transfer – is the Qatari-owned PSG.

 PSG did not answer messages from The Associated Press seeking comment.

-Club president Josep Bartomeu had repeatedly said that the club would do everything to convince Neymar to stay.

-Both Bartomeu and Spanish league president Javier Tebas have said they will consider filing a complaint to UEFA if they think the PSG transfer violates financial fair play rules.
+A style icon and a national hero in Brazil, Neymar is a lucrative lure for advertisers.
+Clubs like PSG have taken notice.

 With his lightning-quick feet, creative instincts and scoring touch, Neymar helped maintain Barcelona as one of the top clubs in Europe for the past four seasons as he blossomed into a worldwide star.
+Club president Josep Bartomeu had said that the club would do everything to keep him, but to no avail.

 Neymar scored 105 goals – some of them true gems – and was a key playmaker for Barcelona as it won a Champions League, two Spanish leagues, three Copa del Reys, one Club World Cup, a UEFA Super Cup and two Spanish Super Cups.